openbmc/docs/architecture/sensor-architecture.md

-# Sensor Support for OpenBMC
+# Sensor Support for OpenBMC using phosphor-hwmon

+This document describes sensors provided by [phosphor-hwmon](15).
+An alternate method is to use the suite of applications provided by [dbus-sensors](16).
+While the configuration details between the two methods differ, the D-Bus representation remains the mostly the same.

 OpenBMC makes it easy to add sensors for your hardware and is compliant with the traditional Linux HWMon sensor format.
 The architecture of OpenBMC sensors is to map sensors to [D-Bus][1]